Adaptive Bayesian computation for efficient biobank-scale genomic inference: Data simulation settings

 \paragraph{Step 1: Defining the dependence structure} Randomly select $a_p$ percentage of all SNPs to be ``active'', i.e., associated with at least one response, while the other SNPs are set as ``inactive'' and not associated with any response.
 For each active predictor $\bm{X}_s$, we assign a propensity parameter:

 which describes the probability of each active $\bm{X}_s$ to be associated with any active $\bm{y}_t$.
 The propensity parameter follows a right-skewed Beta distribution that favors small values, so that most active SNPs are assigned only one associated protein, while a small fraction of active SNPs are hotspots.
-In the case that a response is not associated with any predictor, we randomly assign one response from the active set to be associated with this predictor.
-The same check is applied to all active responses.
+In case a response is not associated with any predictor, we randomly assign one predictor from the active set to be associated with this response.
+The same check is applied to all active predictors.

 \paragraph{Step 2: Simulation of equicorrelated error terms} The correlation structure of responses is defined in a grouped fashion.
-We first group responses into $B = \lceil q/s_q \rceil$ blocks of size $s_q = 10$.
+We first group responses into $B = \lceil q/s_q \rceil$ blocks of size $s_q = 50$.
 Responses within each block are equicorrelated with correlation $\eta_b$ while those from different groups are independent.
 The correlation $\eta_b$ of each block is uniformly distributed between 0 and 0.5, i.e., The $s_q \times s_q$ correlation matrix $\bm{\Sigma}^{(b)}$ for responses in block $b$ is then defined as:

 In order to simulate the error terms $\bm{\varepsilon}^{(b)} \sim N(0, \bm{\Sigma}^{(b)})$, we perform Cholesky decomposition on $\bm{\Sigma}^{(b)}$ such that $\bm{\Sigma}^{(b)} = \bm{L}^{(b)} {\bm{L}^{(b)}}^T$.
 Let $\bm{Z}^{(b)}$ be a $n \times s_q$ matrix of $s_q$ uncorrelated random variables normally distributed with mean 0 and variance 1.
 Then